Starts with the East

 Eastern Navajo Fair Board

-We bring together a wealth of knowledge and skills to achieve our goals and make a positive impact in our community.
+This group has brought together a wealth of knowledge and skills to achieve insurmountable goals and have made and will continue to provide a positive impact in our community.

 2025 Eastern Navajo Fair Board